 On the basis of summing this adjusted allocation of operating costs across cost categories for each network level, the DNO Party calculates the share of operating costs of each network level.
 These are denoted as "Expensed proportions".

+11A RRP costs described in the table at 6 above as “Non activity costs and reconciling amounts” shall be allocated as follows:

+Costs described in table 2.6 of the 2007/2008 RRP as “Ofgem licence fee” shall be 100% allocated directly to the LV services level and treated as indirect costs.

+No other costs shall be directly allocated